mnitpro/device_xiaomi_cas/README.md

 Device configuration for Xiaomi MI 10 Ultra
 =========================================

-The Xiaomi MI 10 Ultra (codenamed _"cas"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi 10 Ultra (codenamed _"cas"_) is a high-end smartphone from Xiaomi.

 It was announced on August 2020.
 Release date was August 2020.